Minors

 College of Law

-The fundamental objective of the Human Rights minor offered by the College of Law is to introduce students to the discussion of some fundamental issues within International Human Rights Law, as well as its main protection mechanisms.
-Given the nature of this area of International Law, both the courses offered and their content will be constantly evolving.
+The Human Rights sub-specialization offered by the School of Jurisprudence has as its main objective to introduce students to the discussion of some fundamental topics within International Human Rights Law, as well as its main protection mechanisms.
+Given the nature of this area of International Law, both the courses offered and their contents will be in constant evolution.
+The Sub-specialization in Criminal Law is intended for law students only.

 Credit hours

-To complete the Business Law sub-specialization, students must:
+To complete the Human Rights sub-specialization, Law students must:

-2. Additionally, the law student has 2 options: Take the JUR Comprehensive Assessment class on the topic of the chosen subspecialization.
-Carry out a research work, approved by the coordinator of the subspecialization, according to the requirements established in the Regulations of Subspecializations of the College of Law.
+2. Carry out a research work, approved by the coordinator of the sub-specialization, according to the requirements established in the Regulations of Sub-specializations of the College of Jurisprudence.

 Contact image